Inspector Gadget (2015 TV series)

-Inspector Gadget is a Canadian CGI animated television series produced by DHX Media that serves as a sequel to the original series of the same name, which aired from 1983 to 1986.
-The show was announced on June 11, 2013, with 26 episodes.
-The show debuted on January 3, 2015, on Boomerang in France and officially premiered on Teletoon in Canada on September 7, 2015.
-In the United States, it premiered as a streaming television series on Netflix on March 27, 2015.
+Inspector Gadget (also known as Inspector Gadget 2.0) is a Canadian animated television series produced by DHX Media that serves as the reboot and second sequel to the original series of the same name (following Gadget & the Gadgetinis), which aired from 1983 to 1985.
+As with the original, the series continues the adventures of the incompetent and clueless bionic police detective equipped with a series of bionic gadgets that he uses for missions to stop the evil Dr. Claw and his organization M.A.D., both of which were revived by Claw's nephew Talon.
+This time round, Penny and Brain physically join Gadget on his missions to stop the duo.

-On WildBrain's YouTube channel, the show is sometimes referred to as Inspector Gadget 2.0.
-The show served as the first time DHX Media (now WildBrain) produced a reboot of a television series produced by DIC Entertainment after acquiring Cookie Jar Group, which also included the DiC library.
+The show debuted on September 7, 2015, on Teletoon; although the series made its global debut on Boomerang in France on January 3, 2015.
+In the United States, it premiered as a streaming series on Netflix on March 27, 2015.

 Premise

-When Dr. Claw is thawed out of his iceberg prison and reactivates M.A.D., Inspector Gadget is brought out of retirement and is back on the beat to stop Dr. Claw once again.
+Serving as a continuation of the original series and set five years after it, when Dr. Claw is thawed out of his iceberg prison and reactivates M.A.D., Inspector Gadget is brought out of retirement and is back on the beat to stop Dr. Claw once again.
 This time, Penny and Brain officially work by Gadget's side.
 The series also introduces a new character in Dr. Claw's nephew, Talon.
 The series' tone is more comical than the original, with Dr. Claw being portrayed as much less sinister.